 CycleIn acoustics, the cycle is the complete oscillation of pressure above and below the atmospheric static pressure.

 Cycles per secondThe number of oscillations that occur in the time frame of one second.
 (See FREQUENCY.)
-Low frequency sounds have fewer and longer oscillations.
+Low frequency sounds have fewer and longer oscillations (longer (T)period).

-DampingThe dissipation of vibratory energy in solid media and structures with time or distance.
+DampingThe dissipation of vibratory energy in solid structures over time and space.
 It is analogous to the absorption of sound in air.